SciML/DiffEqFlux.jl/README.md

 n_ode(x) = neural_ode(dudt,x,tspan,Tsit5(),saveat=t,reltol=1e-7,abstol=1e-9)
 ```

+Here we used the `x -> x.^3` assumption in the model.
+By incorporating structure
+into our equations, we can reduce the required size and training time for the
+neural network, but a good guess needs to be known!

-And build a neural network around it.
+From here we build a loss function around it.
 We will use the L2 loss of the network's
 output against the time series data:

 ```julia